miket7f/miket7f.github.io/pages/E Fundamentals.md

 When selecting a quartz crystal, we must select the resonance frequency, frequency tolerance, temperature stability, and load capacitance.
 Load capacitors are needed to stabilize the crystal's oscillation.
 ## Level 12 - Glimpse at Stack
 ### Lecture
-We learned about atom theory, electric charges, electric potential, voltage, Kirchhoff's laws, magnetic fields, and inductance to derive the function principle of the most used electrical components: resistors, capacitors, inductors, semiconductors, including diodes and transistors, and oscillators.
+Congratulations on making it this far!
+You’ve learned the essential concepts that form the backbone of electronics: from understanding the electron, current, and the voltage to the application of resistance, capacitance, semiconductors, and inductors.

 The concepts build the foundation upon which we will now be able to learn how to interconnect them to form circuits that we can use in our flight computers.